 The Court will discuss Counts I-VI together because they present essentially identical arguments against two different Proposed Defendants.
-Even if all the allegations within these Counts were taken as true, they would still fail to state a claim upon which relief can be granted.
+When the allegations within these Counts are taken as true, they fail to state a claim upon which relief can be granted.

-First, Ragda and Haifa allege that they became entitled to these assets when their mother, Soad Wattar, passed away on March 17, 2010.
-However, the Debtor had filed for bankruptcy on February 24, 2009.
-As of August 24, 2009, WIN had filed its Adversary Proceeding which alleged that the Soad Wattar Trust was the alter-ego of the Debtor.
-Moreover, Haifa, Ragda, and Soad Wattar all had notice of the bankruptcy, and by extension the adversary proceeding, because they were all listed as creditors on the Debtor's schedules.
+First, Ragda and Haifa allege that they became entitled to these assets when their mother, Soad Wattar, died on March 17, 2010.
+The Debtor filed for bankruptcy on February 24, 2009.
+On August 24, 2009, WIN filed its Adversary Proceeding which alleged that the Soad Wattar Trust was the alter-ego of the Debtor.
+Haifa, Ragda, and Soad Wattar all had notice of the bankruptcy, and by extension the adversary proceeding, because they were all listed as creditors on the Debtor's schedules.
 See Bankr.
 09-05868, Dkt.
 1, Schedule F (listing the individuals as unsecured creditors).
-If, as they now allege, the estate of Soad Wattar or Haifa or Ragda43 should have taken possession of these assets on March 17, 2010 then the correct course of action should have been to intervene in that adversary and assert their rights before the entry of the July 6, 2010 Order.
+If, as they now allege, the estate of Soad Wattar or Haifa or Ragda should have taken possession of these assets on March 17, 2010, the correct course of action would have been to intervene in that adversary and assert their rights before the entry of the July 6, 2010 Order.

-Second, these assets were part of the Soad Wattar Trust.
+The assets in issue were part of the Soad Wattar Trust.
 On July 6, 2010, this Court ruled that the Soad Wattar Trust was the Debtor's alter-ego and therefore the assets of the Trust were part of the Debtor's bankruptcy estate.
 As the Court has stated many times, "[i]t is well established that property of the Debtor in the possession, custody and control of [his] alter ego comprises property of the estate at the commencement of the case, and that bankruptcy courts have the power to disregard separate corporate entities so as to reach the assets of its non-debtor alter ego to satisfy the debts of the Debtor."
 In re Sklarin, 69 B.R.
 949, 954 (Bankr.
 S.D.
 Fla.
 1987) (emphasis added).
-These assets were therefore property of the bankruptcy estate, and any transfer to Ragda or Haifa outside the claims allowance process would have been a violation of the automatic stay.
+The Trust assets were property of the bankruptcy estate, and any transfer to Ragda or Haifa outside the claims allowance process would have been a violation of the automatic stay.

-The Proposed Complaint, therefore, seems to imply that Hartford and Wells Fargo should have violated the law in order complete their duties to the Proposed Plaintiffs.
-Such a request is superfluous and lacks any merit.
+The Proposed Complaint seems to imply that Hartford and Wells Fargo should have violated the law in order to perform duties owed to the Proposed Plaintiffs.
 The Proposed Defendants should not have been expected to violate the automatic stay.
-Rather, if these assets were truly the property of the Proposed Plaintiffs, which this Court doubts, then they should have moved to intervene, moved to lift the stay, or simply assisted WIN and the Trustee with discovery.
+Rather, if these assets were truly the property of the Proposed Plaintiffs, they should have moved to intervene, moved to lift the stay, or simply assisted WIN and the Trustee with discovery.
 The burden was on Haifa and Ragda to act, not on Hartford and Wells Fargo to violate the law.